Generative Modelling With Inverse Heat Dissipation: Experiments

-\paragraph{Smooth interpolation} We can also use this unique representation to interpolate between generated images, as shown in \cref{fig:interpolations}.
-We use a linear interpolation on the input state $\vec{u}_K$ and a spherical interpolation on the noise; more details in the Appendix.
-The same can be done with diffusion models as well, but as noted in~\cite{ho2020denoising}, this results in non-smooth interpolations (Fig.~9 in the Appendix of~\cite{ho2020denoising}) We reproduce the result on FFHQ on a DDPM~\cite{ho2020denoising} model trained with 200 generation steps, to match with the number of steps in our FFHQ models.
-The lower panel of \cref{fig:interpolations} shows that there are often jumps in the overall shape of the image, and and the interpolation passes through features that are not present in either endpoint.
-This does not seem to happen with our model, which we believe is due to the hierarchical nature of the latent space.
+\paragraph{Smooth interpolation.} We can also use the latent $\vec u_{1:K}$ to interpolate between generated images in a perceptually smooth way, as shown in \cref{fig:interpolations}.
+We use a linear interpolation on the input state $\vec{u}_K$ and a spherical interpolation on the noise (see \cref{app:sample_visualization}).
+As noted in~\citet{ho2020denoising}, the corresponding trick results in non-smooth interpolations with a standard diffusion model (DDPM, Fig.~9 in their Appendix).
+We showcase the result with a DDPM in \cref{fig:interpolations}, where the interpolation passes through features that are not present in either endpoint.
+A connection to previous work is the StyleGAN architecture~\citep{karras2019style}, where explicit modulation of resolution scales resulted in smoother interpolations.
+Our latent is similarly hierarchical, with different steps corresponding to different resolutions. \looseness-1

-\paragraph{Inductive bias on the learned function} The fact that the forward process is mostly deterministic gives us information about the function that the neural network tries to approximate.
-While we use the DCT-based functional space approach in solving the forward process, a more elementary, but instructive, option would have been a standard grid-based finite-difference approximation.
-It yields the following Euler step for the reverse heat equation:
+\paragraph{Inductive bias on the learned function.} The heat forward process sets an inductive bias and encourages structure on the function the neural network tries to approximate.
+While we use the DCT-based approach to simulate the forward process, a more elementary approach would have been a grid-based finite difference approximation.
+It yields the following Euler step for the reverse heat equation:\looseness-1

 Here, $(x,y) \in \mathbb{I}^2$ are locations on the discrete pixel grid of the image, and `$*$' is a discrete convolution with the given sharpening kernel that corresponds to the negative Laplace operator.
-The intuition is that since small update steps along the ideal reverse heat equation are approximately convolutions, this should be reflected in the function learned by the neural network which largely consists of convolutional layers also.
-To probe into the network behaviour, we visualize the input gradients in \cref{fig:input_gradients} for our model and a diffusion model for comparison.
-The learned functions seem to be circularly symmetric and localized, in the sense that small perturbations at far-away pixels do not affect the output.
-In contrast, the dependence to input pixels is more global and complex for diffusion models. \looseness-1
+Since small updates along the ideal reverse heat equation are approximately convolutions, this should be reflected in the learned function.
+We probe into the network by visualizing the input gradients in \cref{fig:input_gradients} for our model and a denoising diffusion probabilistic model (DDPM) for comparison.
+The learned functions are circularly symmetric and localized in the sense that perturbations at far-away pixels do not affect the output.
+In contrast, the dependence is more global and complex for DDPM.
+This reveals the well-localized nature of the IHDM compared to the DDPM (see also \cref{fig:few-shot} in \cref{app:few-shot} for the correlation structure in samples pre-convergence during training).